ezequiroga/kafka-pub-sub-pattern/README.md

 ## docker-compose
 The *docker-compose.yaml* specifies all services' configurations.

-For launched all containers just run
+For launch all containers just run
  `docker-compose up --build -d`

 ## Sources